stride3d/stride-docs/en/manual/scripts/create-a-model-from-code.md

     ```

     >[!Note]
-    >To use the code above, make sure you add `using SiliconStudio.Xenko.Extensions` to the top of your script.
+    >To use the code above, make sure you add `using Xenko.Extensions` to the top of your script.

     Alternatively, create a mesh using your own vertex and index buffers.
 For example: